Going to Egypt solo? Joining our magical trip to Egypt? You’re in the right place.

 Below is a guideline for tipping:

-• Any kind of photography you take of something that belongs to or someone will attract a tip.
+- Any kind of photography you take of something that belongs to or someone will attract a tip.
 If there is a camel, the owner will want a tip if you take a photo.
 If you take any kind of ride (boat, came, donkey, horse) a tip will be expected.
 10% of the price is a good benchmark for this or small change for a photograph.
 Note: It is likely that in the case of a photo the person will ask specifically for an amount.
-You can haggle is it’s obscene as it may be (eg. $10 for a photograph).
+You can haggle if it’s obscene, as it may be (eg. $10 for a photograph).

 Shopping opportunities you can’t get out of